htracy15/f75_Project/README.md

     -   `Yingte.R` contains code written by Yingte to create a mosaic plot.

-    -   `Guadalupe.R` contains code written by Guadalupe to create a boxplot.
+    -   `Guadalupe.R` contains code written by Guadalupe to create two boxplots.

     -   `Jiali.R` contains code written by Jiali to create a descriptive table.